 What’s the Problem with RV Sliding Closet Doors?

-As we drive and turn and stop and start and take a curve and go up and down hills, our closet doors can get jostled.
-They slide open, then they slide closed, then open again.
-With sufficient force, which can easily happen with a sudden change of direction or speed, mirrored sliding doors can even slam hard enough to break.
+Generally speaking, there’s no problem with sliding RV closet doors, as long as the rig isn’t moving.
+The problem with them lies in the fact that an RV is a mobile home (emphasis on the word “mobile”).
+As you drive, turn, stop, start, take curves, and go up and down hills, your closet doors can get jostled.
+They slide open, then closed, and then open again.
+With sufficient force (which can easily happen with a sudden change of direction or speed), mirrored sliding doors can even slam hard enough to break.

 This small plastic clip is typical of the latches intended to keep RV sliding closet doors secured during travel.